 Acting lawfully and ethically is your responsibility.
 Carefully read the Computer Fraud and Abuse Act (CFAA), a federal statute that broadly criminalizes computer intrusion.
 This is one of several laws that govern “hacking.”
 Understand what the law prohibits — you don’t want to end up like this guy.
 If in doubt, we can refer you to an attorney.

-Please review ITS‘s policies on responsible use of technology resources and CAEN’s policy documents for guidelines concerning proper use of information technology at U-M, as well as the Engineering Honor Code.
+Please review the university’s policy on Responsible Use of Information Resources for guidelines concerning proper use of information technology at U-M, as well as the Engineering Honor Code.
 As members of the university, you are required to abide by these policies.